John-McPherson/Python-Essentials-Portfolio-Project/TESTING.md

 10. The select book function was not displaying the list of books to choose from.
 This was fixed in commit [560e88](https://github.com/John-McPherson/Python-Essentials-Portfolio-Project/commit/560e88290ae7864b0d3b6b3951e2ee109384cae8).

 11. The confirm choice function was not working as intended.
 Instead of just rerunning the confirm choice function it would rerun the whole function that called it.
 That was fixed in commit [c0fa215](https://github.com/John-McPherson/Python-Essentials-Portfolio-Project/commit/c0fa215326292c33258c38d1db739cb7fb5240a3).

+12. If 0 is entered for price or stock it causes a divde by 0 error.
+This was fixed in commit [c0fa21](https://github.com/John-McPherson/Python-Essentials-Portfolio-Project/commit/c0fa215326292c33258c38d1db739cb7fb5240a3).